sst/sst/www/docs/learn/initialize-the-database.md

 :::info Behind the scenes
 Let's quickly recap what we've done so far.

-1. We ran `sst start`.
-2. That started up our [Live Lambda Dev](../live-lambda-development.md) environment and the [SST Console](../console.md).
+1. We ran `sst start` to start the [Live Lambda Dev](../live-lambda-development.md) environment and the [SST Console](../console.md).
-3. Deployed the infrastructure for our app to AWS:
+2. Deployed the infrastructure for our app to AWS:
-   1. The RDS database in `stacks/Database.ts`.
+   - Including a RDS PostgreSQL database based on `stacks/Database.ts`.
-   2. The GraphQL API in `stacks/Api.ts` that connects to the database.
-   3. The React app as a static site in `stacks/Web.ts` that connects to the API.
-4. We then opened up the Console and ran the  migration in `services/migrations/`.
+3. We then opened up the Console and ran a migration in `services/migrations/`.
-5. It created an `article` table to store the links our users will submit.
+4. It created an `article` table that we'll use to store the links our users will submit.

-Finally, to test things we queried our database.
+Finally, to test that everything is working, we queried our database.
 :::

 Next, let's look at the frontend.